no-to-adhd/no-to-adhd.github.io/content/drafts/today.md

     2. Try to form a coherent story through my notes (after the lectures)
     3. Before watching the lectures, write down exactly my questions when I first look at the questions in the assignment.

+---
+- Stack: buy that/those books and get it reimbursed.
+- Stack: send out the phone through post.